 In making recommendations to the Board of Governors, the Senate shall observe the following procedure:

-8.1b.
-Upon the resolution of Senate, or upon resolution of the Executive Committee of Senate as provided for herein, the said recommendation shall be presented to the secretary of the Board of Governors by the Secretary of Senate.
+8.1.b.
+Upon the resolution of Senate, or upon resolution of the Executive Committee of Senate as provided for herein, the said recommendation shall be presented to the secretary of the Board of Governors by the Secretary of the Senate.

-8.1c.
-The recommendation shall be in writing and normally shall be in the hands of the secretary of the Board at least ten working days prior to the day of the meeting at which it is to be presented.
+8.1.c.
+The recommendation shall be in writing and normally shall be in the hands of the secretary of the Board at least ten (10) working days prior to the day of the meeting at which it is to be presented.

-In the appointment of the Provost and Vice-President: Academic, the Vice-President: Finance and Administration, the Vice-President: Development and Alumni Relations, the Vice-President: Research, the Vice-President: Student Affairs, the Dean of the Faculty of Arts, the Dean of the Faculty of Science, the Dean of the Faculty of Music, the Dean of the Faculty of Social Work, the Dean of the School of Business and Economics, the Dean of the Faculty of Graduate and Postdoctoral Studies, the Dean of the Faculty of Education, the Dean of the Faculty of Human and Social Sciences, the Dean of the Faculty of Liberal Arts, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, the Senate shall elect two faculty members of Senate to serve on the relevant search committee.
-These two members shall be full members of the committee.
+In the appointment of the Provost and Vice-President: Academic, the Vice-President: Finance and Administration, the Vice-President: Advancement and External Relations, the Vice-President: Research, the Vice-President: Student Affairs, the Dean of the Faculty of Arts, the Dean of the Faculty of Science, the Dean of the Faculty of Music, the Dean of the Faculty of Social Work, the Dean of the Lazaridis School of Business and Economics, the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies, the Dean of the Faculty of Education, the Dean of the Faculty of Human and Social Sciences, the Dean of the Faculty of Liberal Arts, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, the Senate shall elect two (2) faculty members of Senate to serve on the relevant search committee.
+These two (2) members shall be full members of the committee.
 The members elected by the Senate will be ineligible for election from other constituencies.
 In the case of the appointment of the Vice-Presidents, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, any faculty member of Senate is eligible to serve as a Senate representative.

-For committees appointed to search for a Dean of the Faculty of Arts, a Dean of the Faculty of Science, a Dean of the Faculty of Music, a Dean of the Faculty of Social Work, a Dean of the Faculty of Education, a Dean of the Faculty of Human and Social Sciences, a Dean of the Faculty of Liberal Arts, or a Dean of the School of Business and Economics, the two elected faculty members must be from a Faculty other than the one for which the Dean is being sought.
-In the case of a Dean of the Faculty of Graduate and Postdoctoral Studies, at least one of the faculty members elected must be from an academic administrative department which does not have a graduate program.
+For committees appointed to search for a Dean of the Faculty of Arts, a Dean of the Faculty of Science, a Dean of the Faculty of Music, a Dean of the Faculty of Social Work, a Dean of the Faculty of Education, a Dean of the Faculty of Human and Social Sciences, a Dean of the Faculty of Liberal Arts, or a Dean of the Lazaridis School of Business and Economics, the two (2) elected faculty members must be from a Faculty other than the one for which the Dean is being sought.
+In the case of an Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies, at least one (1) of the faculty members elected must be from an academic administrative department which does not have a graduate program.

 The faculty members elected by Senate referred to in these procedures exclude the President, Vice-Presidents, Associate Vice-President: Teaching and Learning, Deans, University Librarian, and the Registrar, including an individual appointed in an acting capacity to serve temporarily in one of these offices, or one of these officers on an administrative leave that falls within a term of an office, or between two consecutive terms of office.
 The faculty members elected by Senate referred to in these procedures also exclude Martin Luther University College faculty.